Shooting: Rice paddy squat in rifle shooting

-The rice paddy squat (or rice paddy prone) position is a moderate-stability position that supports both elbows, making it more stable than kneeling yet keeping a high level of mobility.
-Its higher center of gravity will still be less stable than sitting or prone.
-It was a traditionally taught marksmanship position but lost popularity after the Korean conflict.
+The rice paddy squat (or rice paddy prone) position is a moderately stable position that supports both elbows, which makes it more stable than kneeling but keeps a high level of mobility.
+Its higher center of gravity is still be stable than sitting or prone.
+It was a traditionally-taught marksmanship position but lost popularity after the Korean War.

 Back (or supine)

-It was sometimes referred to as the Creedmoor position.
-There are a number of variations of the position.
-It was known in the latter half of the 18th century, and later revived by a small number of shooters in the 1860s with the introduction of competitive long range shooting at the NRA rifle meetings and continued in use into the 20th century amongst match riflemen.
-The position was really developed during the 1870s as a consequence of great interest in long range shooting associated with the international matches.
+The position was sometimes referred to as the Creedmoor position and has a number of variations.
+It was known in the latter half of the 18th century and later revived by a small number of shooters in the 1860s with the introduction of competitive long range shooting at the NRA rifle meetings.
+It continued in use into the 20th century for match riflemen.
+The position was really developed during the 1870s as a consequence of great interest in long-range shooting associated with the international matches.
 Back position provided the most stable platform for the rifle in those competitions where no artificial support, including slings, was permitted.
 It was even superior to shooting prone unsupported.